EXCLUSIVE-Mexico plans second deepwater oil tie-up in Maximino, Nobilis areas -sources

 * Global oil supplies vs demand & price: http://tmsnrt.rs/2s2OtVQ (Adds chart, comment, updates prices)

-MEXICO CITY, April 20 Mexican state-run oil company Pemex plans a second deepwater "farm-out" joint venture in the Maximino and Nobilis areas in the Gulf of Mexico where super light crude has been found near the U.S. border, two people familiar with the matter said.
+MEXICO CITY, April 20 Mexican state-run oil company Pemex plans a second deepwater "farm-out" joint venture in the Maximino and Nobilis areas in the Gulf of Mexico where super light crude has been found near the U.S. border, two people familiar with the matter said this week.

-Speaking this week, the people said Pemex would likely seek approval in June from the National Hydrocarbons Commission, or CNH, the industry regulator, to launch a tender for partners with the aim of announcing a winner in December.
+The people said Pemex will likely seek approval in June from the National Hydrocarbons Commission (CNH), the industry regulator, to launch a tender for partners with the aim of announcing a winner in December.

 "Maximino-Nobilis may be assigned in December and we hope the CNH will announce it in June," said one of the sources.
 The people spoke on condition of anonymity because the plans are not yet public.